zorroforever/ishigawa/tools/ngrok/README.md

 The server will run on port `8080`.
 The default configuration is minimal, but you can pass any additional flags as arguments to the script.
 For example `./tools/ngrok/start_server -http-debug`.

 5. Configure the Push certificate and DEP tokens.
 This is a first time setup only step.
-If you already have the `MDM CSR` option in your enterprise portal, follow [these steps](https://github.com/micromdm/micromdm/wiki/Generating-MicroMDM-MDM-Certificates#generating-micromdm-mdm-certificates).
-If you don't, you can get a free MDM certificate from [mdmcert.download](https://github.com/micromdm/micromdm/wiki/mdmcert.download) or export the device management certificate from profile manager.
+If you already have the `MDM CSR` option in your enterprise portal, [follow](https://github.com/micromdm/micromdm/blob/master/docs/user-guide/quickstart.md#configure-an-apns-certificate) the user guide steps.
+If you don't have access to the enterprise portal, you can get an MDM certificate from [mdmcert.download](https://github.com/micromdm/micromdm/wiki/mdmcert.download)
+You can also export the device management certificate from [Server.app](https://github.com/micromdm/micromdm/wiki/Export-the-Profile-Manager-Certificate).

 Configure `mdmdctl`: